-Wild and crazy pole structures are a popular trend in double-wall tent design.
-These days most major manufacturers partner with DAC, a Korean aluminum firm, for help with tentpole designs and/or to supply the poles for a specific model.
+Many major tent manufacturers partner with DAC, a Korean aluminum firm, for help with tentpole designs and/or to supply the poles for a specific model.
 Most of the poles included with the tents we tested are good quality.
 Some are lighter and stiffer than others, but none of them are objectively bad.
 For the most part, higher quality tents come with higher quality poles.
 Most of the models tested here use aluminum from either Easton or DAC.
-We believe that a tent's pole design and the fabrics used in the tent are much more important to the overall integrity of the tent than the type of pole material.
-However, one important thing about poles is the length of each segment.
-The longer the sections the harder they are to pack inside small spaces.
-We list the number, material, and diameter of poles in our specifications.
+We believe that a tent's pole design and the fabrics used in the tent are more important to the overall integrity of the tent than the type of pole material.

 Stakes and Guylines